 What is your favorite aspect of app marketing?

 I am into growth.
 I am not specialized in one specific thing, because there is no SINGLE solution that solves every problem.
 You have to be able to work with a wide range of strategies to take advantage of every growth opportunity.
-Growth for one company might come from making app store optimizations, for another, it might come from paid channels, and another it might need to make serious changes to their product.
+Growth for one company might come from focusing on retention+engagement, acquisition or monetization, it all has to do with their stage and available resources.
 To be successful I have to be able to make intelligent and data-driven hypotheses, test them, and implement the strategies that make sense.

 What is a big mistake a lot of apps make when it comes to growth?